Verona The Veneto, Italy Travel Guide

 Italy's largest lake, with picturesque towns, castles, and natural beauty.

 Transportation: Frequent ATV buses depart from Verona Porta Nuova to towns on the southeastern and eastern shores (e.g., Lazise, Bardolino, Garda, Malcesine), travel time 30 minutes to 1.5 hours.
 Direct regional trains run from Verona Porta Nuova to Peschiera del Garda and Desenzano del Garda (15-25 minutes).
-Ferries connect to other lake towns from these locations.
+Boats connect to other lake towns from these particular locations.

 Discover captivating cities beyond Verona's immediate vicinity.